dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/index.md

 [![CNS Lab Infrastructure](img/qwiklab_progress_bar.png)](img/qwiklab_progress_bar.png)

 If you don't see that your lab infrastructure is ready.
+When this is the case you will see buttons on the right.

 In order to access the lab infrastructure click the <span style="background-color:#0087cf; color:white; font-size: 120%">&nbsp;&nbsp;Connect&nbsp;&nbsp;</span> button and the <span style="background-color:#0087cf; color:white; font-size: 120%">&nbsp;&nbsp;Addl.
-Info&nbsp;&nbsp;</span> on the right side of the screen to obtain the following access information:
+Info&nbsp;&nbsp;</span> (will be visible when the lab is readily provisioned) on the right side of the screen to obtain the following access information:

 |Type | Name | |
 |------------| -------- |-------- |